laras126/theme-checklist/README.md

 ### Credibility

-On the Themeforest page, check for:
+Check for:

-1. Last updated vs. original upload
+1. Last updated vs. original upload (Same day?
+May not be great at updates.
+5 years old?
+May be a nasty codebase).
-2. Documentation
+2. Documentation and Support
-3. Number of downloads
+3. Number of downloads (Only 200?
+Maybe hold off.)
 4. Developer credentials

 ### Testing